Description of a Staff and Student Member’s Role

 The CSRB adjudicates cases in which a student is alleged to have violated the Student Code of Conduct.
 The Board determines responsibility and assigns sanctions when appropriate.
 The staff and student members of the Board also engage in educational programming efforts to raise awareness of community standards conflict resolution opportunities and adjudication procedures.

 - Attend any pre-semester and ongoing training sessions as scheduled

 - Serve as an active participant of the CSRB panel during hearings

 - Provide support and information to the Amherst College community by taking part in educational outreach efforts

-Student members of the CSRB receive theoretical and practical training on a variety of relevant topics, including intellectual responsibility, substance abuse, interpersonal conflict, and conflict resolution.
+Staff and student members of the CSRB receive theoretical and practical training on a variety of relevant topics, including intellectual responsibility, substance abuse, interpersonal conflict, and conflict resolution.
 Interpersonal and communication skills are also strengthened through scheduled training sessions and the participation in hearings.
 These include:

 - Analytical and contextual thinking

 - Interacting appropriately with confidential and sensitive information

 - Active and critical listening